Interview ook in het Nederlands beschikbaar

 Applying iterative learning control can improve the performance of motion systems tremendously.
 Often, by as much as ten-fold.
 However, the approach is fundamentally different to that of existing feedback and feedforward techniques.
 In order for it to be implemented correctly, a thorough understanding of the underlying learning mechanisms is required.
-The Advanced feedforward control training course provides the tools with which control technologists can understand and apply iterative learning control techniques.
+The Advanced feedforward & learning control training course provides the tools with which control technologists can understand and apply iterative learning control techniques.

 Photo: Tom Oomen, with the steering mechanism of a desktop printer that, despite numerous limitations, has reached an astonishing level of performance due to an iterative learning controller.

 Control experts in the industry are also looking at this, says Tom Oomen, from the Control Systems Technology group (TU Eindhoven).
 He shows us the steering mechanism of a desktop printer that has been converted by a lab assistant into an experimental setup.
 ‘This is a simple arrangement costing roughly one hundred euros, with a lot of friction and cheap mechanics,’ says Oomen.
 ‘But despite these limitations, we can still achieve perfect performance with iterative learning control.
 The measuring accuracy of the printhead is 42 micrometres and with our learning management we stay within that limit.’
 He can hardly suppress his enthusiasm: ‘That’s just plain cool.
 Real motion specialists also wonder how that is possible.
 Participants in the Advanced feedforward control course will also work with the same printer.’